-The Orthodox Jewish Bible[60] reads:
+The Orthodox Jewish Bible^[60] reads:

-"Blow the shofar at Rosh Chodesh, at the full moon, on Yom Chageinu {Underlined emphasis added}

-Yom Chageinu means "day of celebration" or "day of festival".
-The appointed Festivals of Leviticus 23 all involve the blowing of trumpets (as we are commanded to do in Numbers 10:10 over the offerings given and in days of gladness and appointed times), with many that fall at specific phases of the moon: the Day of Trumpets (Yom Teruah), which takes place at the time of the renewed moon (chodesh), along with the Feast of Unleavened Bread (Chag HaMatzot) and the Feast of Tabernacles (Sukkot) that both begin around the time of the full moon (or on the 15th day of the renewed moon).
+"Blow the shofar at Rosh Chodesh, at the full moon, on Yom Chageinu {Underlined emphasis added} of the renewed moon (chodesh), along with the Feast of Unleavened Bread (Chag HaMatzot) and the Feast of Tabernacles (Sukkot) that both begin around the time of the full moon (or on the 15th day of the renewed moon).
 In this case, the term bakesseh would not be redefining Rosh Chodesh itself (a term referring to the head of the month), but rather could be generally describing various days of celebration that fall at both the time of the renewed moon (Rosh Chodesh) and at the full moon when trumpets happened to be blown.